Fat Freezing vs Liposuction

 Results: What Should You Expect?

 Fat Freezing Results: You’ll start noticing changes around 3-4 weeks after treatment.
 The most dramatic results appear between 8-12 weeks as your body naturally eliminates the dead fat cells.
-Many people see a 20-25% reduction in fat thickness in treated areas.
+Some people experience a measurable reduction in fat thickness in treated areas over time.

 The results look natural because the fat reduction happens gradually.
-Your clothes fit better, and the treated areas appear more contoured.
+Changes may become noticeable in clothing fit and body contour over time.
 Multiple treatments may be needed for optimal results.

 Liposuction Results: You’ll see immediate changes after surgery, though swelling obscures the final result initially.
 Once swelling subsides (usually 3-6 months), you’ll see the full outcome.
 Liposuction can remove larger amounts of fat in one session.

-The results are more dramatic and immediate compared to fat freezing.
+Liposuction typically produces more immediate visible changes, though recovery time is required.
 However, the recovery process means you won’t enjoy your new shape right away.

 Downtime and Recovery: Which Fits Your Lifestyle?